byu-oit/tyk-gateway-docker/middleware/README.md

 When you go back to the project there will be new files in the project:
 * ![files output](./imgs/bundle-files.png)

-These files will need to be deleted if you need to make changes and re-build the bundles.
+These files will need to be deleted if you need to make changes and re-build the bundles, I usually turn off the Tyk Docker Container first, re-run the bundle and start up the Tyk again.